Hakerh400/esolangs/api.md

 Execute the source code `source` that is written in `name` language, having `input` as the string on stdin. `name` is a string, while `source` and `input` can be either strings or buffers. `name` is the language name.
 The return value is either a buffer or a promise.
 This method may throw an error.

 `options` is an optional argument.
-It specified, it must be an object containing options for specific interpreter.
+If specified, it must be an object containing options for specific interpreter.
 Options are currently not documented.

 ### `esolangs.runSafe(name, source, input[, options[, sandboxOptions]])`